Take your middle school students from Sixth through Eighth Grades with our Preparatory Unit Program.

 Read our included 100+ page Teacher’s Manual for 6th through 12th grades to learn how to teach history, language arts, science, and fine arts.
 Then start your study:

-- Read the Teacher’s overview for each unit.
+- Read the Teacher’s overview of each unit.

 - Choose from our book suggestions labeled by unit and topic and gather your books